IBM/smart-city-gateway/README.md

 LoRaWAN is a wireless communication protocol designed for the Internet of Things.
 This protocol is desirable for IoT solutions because it has a long range (up to 10km in optimal conditions) and requires a minimal amount of battery power.
 This longer range allows for the deployment of larger scale projects, such as smart parking structures, agricultural monitoring, tracking weather conditions, asset tracking, etc.

 Each LoRa network consists of a "gateway", and one or more "nodes".
-This network uses a star based topology, in which each node communicates directly with the gateway.
+This network uses a star-based topology, in which each node communicates directly with the gateway.
 Data can be sent and received through each gateway/node connection.
-As data is received by the gateway, the gateway can then convert the data to a readable format and send it up to a IoT platform for further processing.
+As data is received by the gateway, the gateway can then convert the data to a readable format and send it up to an IoT platform for further processing.

 To set up this project, several pieces of hardware will need to be acquired which are listed below in the [prerequisites](#hardware) section.
 <!-- 1.
 Assemble hardware and configure software to create a LoRaWAN based gateway, which can wirelessly receive sensor data from one or more end nodes.
 This gateway can forward data to